 BUCKLEY AMENDMENT

 Albany State University is in full compliance with the Family Educational Rights and Privacy Act of 1974, U.S. Public Law 93-380.
 This Act was designated to protect the privacy of educational records and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
-Copies of this policy are on file in the Registrar’s Office, and are made available at registration.
+Copies of this policy are on file in the Office of Academic Services and Registrar, and are made available at registration.

 GRADE POINT AVERAGE